Blackpool

 The Grundy Art Gallery

-For over 100 years, the Grundy has been home to works by some of Britain's most acclaimed creative names, from Augustus John and Paul Nash, to Lucy Kemp-Welch and John Linell.
+For over 100 years, The Grundy has been home to works by some of Britain's most acclaimed creative names, from Augustus John and Paul Nash, to Lucy Kemp-Welch and John Linell.
 But although the gallery’s past is impressive, its present-day offering is just as intriguing; with a packed program of exhibitions, talks and events all year round, it’s worth checking their website to see what’s currently on.

 RNLI Blackpool